tbojustin/resumechallenge/content/book/_index.md

 • and even land cloud jobs from totally non-tech fields like plumbing and HR.

-Now, I've packed their top tips, strategies, and resources into one book, so you too can build skills, make connections, and get a cloud job FAST.
+Now, I've packed the top challenge tips, strategies, and resources into one book, so you too can build skills, make connections, and get a cloud job FAST.

 > **"If you want to get your first job in the cloud, there is NO BETTER OFFER right now than Forrest Brazeal's Cloud Resume Challenge."** <br> -[Shawn "swyx" Wang, author of "Cracking the Coding Career"](https://twitter.com/swyx/status/1266355081995149313)